Nancy S. Rosenthal MD, Program Director

-The molecular pathology rotation will provide the resident a 4 week introduction to the subspecialty of molecular pathology.
+The molecular pathology rotation will provide the resident a one month introduction to the subspecialty of molecular pathology.
 The course will provide an introduction to the theory and methods of molecular diagnostics as well as clinical correlation.
 The rotation can be completed at any point in the residency training, and the objectives will be the same.
+Exposure to inherited disease testing will be gained in the Molecular Genetics Laboratory with Dr. Koty.
+An introduction to the HLA laboratory will also be included in either the Molecular Pathology or Cytogenetic rotation, depending upon Dr. Gautreaux's schedule.

-- Participate in interpretation and sign out of final reports.
+- Participate in interpretation and preparation of molecular reports.

-- Gain experience interpreting gel based and real time PCR results.
+- Gain experience interpreting a range of molecular pathology assays including gel based and real time PCR results.

 - Act as a consultant to clinicians and other pathologists for the use and selection of molecular diagnostics.
-Provide appropriate consultations regarding test results.
+Provide appropriate consultations regarding test selection and test results.

 - Understand the prognostic and therapeutic consequences of specific molecular test results.